Silas' Library

 The Campaigner's Coffee

-Confederate Coffee Substitutes - period newspaper receipts about efforts to replicate the exilir of life
+Confederate Coffee Substitutes - period newspaper receipts about efforts to replicate the elixir of life

 Extract of Coffee for the Army by Art Ayotte (Fugawee Corp)